2016–17 NHL season

 The 2016–17 NHL season was the 100th season of operation (99th season of play) of the National Hockey League.
 Thirty teams were competing in an 82-game regular season from October 12, 2016, to April 9, 2017.
 The 2017 Stanley Cup playoffs began on April 12 and concluded on June 11, with the Pittsburgh Penguins winning the Stanley Cup over the Nashville Predators in six games.
 On June 11, the Pittsburgh Penguins became the first team to repeat as Stanley Cup champions since the Detroit Red Wings in 1997–98, winning the franchise's fifth Stanley Cup and their third in nine seasons.

 League business

 Salary cap

-In December 2015, commissioner Gary Bettman informed teams that he projected the salary cap to be at least $74.5 million for the 2016–17 season, and that it could increase as much as $3.1 million.
-It was eventually set at $73.1 million.
+In December 2015, commissioner Gary Bettman informed teams that he projected the salary cap to be at least US$74.5 million for the 2016–17 season, and that it could increase as much as US$3.1 million.
+It was eventually set at US$73.1 million.